Profile Coffee Roaster

-- Roast up to 3 x 1 lb. batches per hour, producing up to 25 lbs. of roasted coffee per 8-hour day
+- You can roast up to three batches per hour, yielding a total of 25 lbs. of roasted coffee in an 8-hour workday.

 - Two Pound Roaster

-- Great visual roasting appeal in retail setting emphasizes freshness of coffee
+- A great visual roasting appeal in a retail setting emphasizes the freshness of coffee

 - Easy access blower maintenance

 - Simple fuel conversion kits are available

 - Made in America

 We love hearing from customers on how the Sonofresco Roaster has changed there roasting experience.